-“He’s very plutonian in the sense that he’s wealthy and also in the sense that he’s sexually deviant.
+“He’s very Plutonian in the sense that he’s wealthy and also in the sense that he’s sexually deviant.
 Gayness is built into Batman.
 I’m not using gay in the pejorative sense, but Batman is very, very gay.
 There’s just no denying it.
-Obviously as a fictional character he’s intended to be heterosexual, but the basis of the whole concept is utterly gay.”
+Obviously, as a fictional character, he’s intended to be heterosexual, but the basis of the whole concept is utterly gay.”

 If one is looking for some kind of proof that Superman is actually a caricature of Christ, then Batman v.
 Superman is a case study.
 In order for Superman to save this world, he had to die, but we all know that he is going to be resurrected at the end of 2017—a cheap imitation of Christ’s burial and resurrection.
-Which brings us to an important point here.
+This brings us to an important point here.

 Jewish writers Christopher Knowles and Joseph Michael Linsner have noted that some superheroes were conceived as a form of Messiah, in essence, “the new Christ.”
-Just like Christ’s death, burial, and resurrection are the turning point in Christian history, the superhero’s “death is the salvation of mankind.”
+Just like Christ’s death, burial, and resurrection is the turning point in Christian history, the superhero’s “death is the salvation of mankind.”

 We see this in the 2006 movie Superman Returns, where the superhero metaphorically dies and is resurrected to save humanity.
 This same metaphor is used somewhat derisively in Spider-man 2 (2004) after the hero saves a passenger train.